VilleOlof/simply_files/readme.md

 2. The client, which is a web interace to interact with the backend.

 The backend can run just fine on it's own.

+> [!IMPORTANT]
+> Uploading uses websockets, make sure your server supports it.

 ### Backend